 - Business sectors

 - Information about the company’s legal representative who registered as the account holder

 - Information about a Chief Accountant (In some situations where your company required to have a Chief Account (or a person in charge of accounting work) as per the law)

-- Signature sample of the account holder (with the above case, there will be a signature of the chief accountant needed)
+- Signature sample of the account holder (with the above case, a signature of the chief accountant will be required)

 - Seal sample in transaction documents (if any)